Ayc0/MA2814-Project/docs/index.md

 tagline: Markov chain based word generator
 ---

+## How to determine the signature markov chain of a language

+### Initializing

+The first approach was to create a markov chain that represents the chance to pass from one possible character to another one.

+To do this, we initially download a text file, then we format it in lowercase, remove every punctuation, every numbers, etc. (all those files are in `/sources/`) (to remove every punctuation, etc. we wrote a JavaScript script `/format.js` that uses the package [sluggr](https://www.npmjs.com/package/sluggr)).

+Then we parse this text file and we count in a `MarkovChain` class which character follows which other character.
+At the end of the parsing, this pseudo markov chain has a label, the set of characters included in it and this map of followers.

+As the parsing can take some time, we don't want to recompute it each time we run a script.
+And so we store them in a `.cache` folder.

+In addition to the label, the set of characters and the map, if we run the `build` method of a markov chain, we can have its transition matrix (and the map represented with `numpy.array` object).
+Those two variables are only computed after the build phase because once they're done, you cannot easily add a new character in the markov chain.

 ## Score power

 $ f(x) = x^n \Rightarrow f'(x) = n . x^{n-1} $